 Postgraduate Diploma Requirements

-Programs leading to a Postgraduate Diploma (P.G.D.) are available in a number of academic units.
+Programs leading to a Postgraduate Diploma (P.G.D.) are available in several academic units.
 They are designed particularly for people who have been away from university for some time and wish to broaden their knowledge at the graduate level on subjects relevant to their professional interests.
 Research is not a basic part of such programs, although candidates in some fields may be given the opportunity to become acquainted with research techniques.

 The general regulations applicable to P.G.D. programs are as follows:

 - A P.G.D. program consists of 30 credit units, at least 18 of which are at the 800-level in the same field of study.

 - All requirements for a P.G.D. must be completed within a five-year time period.
 This time is measured from the date of registration in the first course work which applies to the P.G.D. program.

 - Requirements include a recommendation for the award of Postgraduate Diploma, and the student must pass all the courses of an approved program with a grade of at least 60% in each course and an average of at least 65% for all courses.